abuturabofficial/w3-blog/content/page/certifications/index.md

 ### Google IT Automation with Python Professional Certificate

-> [!Goal] This specialization is in progress right now.

 [This specialization](https://www.coursera.org/professional-certificates/google-it-automation) is offered by **Google Career Certificates** on **Coursera**.

 Here are my individual course certificates for this specialization: